Aleman-Z/CorticoHippocampal/Fast_and_slow_hfos/README.md

 :warning: Requirements: Makes use of functions from the [YASA](https://github.com/raphaelvallat/yasa) , [Fieldtrip](https://github.com/fieldtrip/fieldtrip) and [ADRITOOLS](https://github.com/Aleman-Z/ADRITOOLS) repositories.

 These last two need to be added to the path.

+We also include in the subfunctions folder some functions taken from [FMA toolbox](https://github.com/michael-zugaro/FMAToolbox/tree/master/Analyses)

 _Required Matlab built-in toolboxes:_
 •	Image Processing Toolbox